EdTech: Share, Collaborate, Improve (Part 2)

 - work together with fellow specialists and communities to create and adapt resources and materials.

-This module will help you to use digital technologies to share and exchange practice
+This module will help you to use digital technologies to share and exchange practices with peers and colleagues.

 Digital Teaching Professional Framework

-This module covers the DTPF component - A4a : Communication and collaboration with colleagues and how technology can offer broader opportunities to learners to communicate and collaborate in activities
+This module covers the EdTech component - A4a : Communication and collaboration with and between colleagues

 - Collaborate with other practitioners on a dedicated project or task, using digital technologies